view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Arctic TreeHouse Hotel

-Each cabin suite has an en-suite bathroom, and some even have kitchenettes in case you prefer to self-cater during your stay, although there is also an on-site restaurant.
+Each cabin suite has an en-suite bathroom, and some even have kitchenettes in case you prefer to self-cater during your stay, although there is also an on-site restaurant, Rakas Restaurant & Bar, that is quite good, according to my friend who lives within walking distance of this hotel.

 Beautiful white and wood room with fluffy fur-covered duvet, lots of pillows on bed and two fluffy chairs with a vintage radio on the table, view looking out onto a big glass window with snow-covered trees.